-- The gear shift indicators should display corresponding to the actual gear position, if the indicator does not display, ask your dealer to inspect the vehicle electrical circuit or adjust the gear shifting system. - Due to the synchronizing mechanism in the engine, an indicator may not display until the vehicle starts moving. - Do not use high gear for continuous slow speed travel or towing, as this can lead to excessive heating of the clutch system, which may damage components.
+- The gear selector cannot be shifted into reverse gear without pressing the shift button. - The gear shift indicators should display corresponding to the actual gear position, if the indicator does not display, ask your dealer to inspect the vehicle electrical circuit or adjust the gear shifting system. - Due to the synchronizing mechanism in the engine, an indicator may not display until the vehicle starts moving. - Do not use high gear for continuous slow speed travel or towing, as this can lead to excessive heating of the clutch system, which may damage components.

-SAFE OPERATION - DRIVING SAFELY Safe Operation - Driving Safely
+Safe Operation - Driving Safely